 Engagement isn’t hard, but it does take work.
-By making engagement a priority within your organization and making each of these steps work for your organization will have a big impact on your donor engagement, which increases retention and helps to solidify your organization for the future.
+By making engagement a priority, your organization will see a big impact on your donor engagement and retention, which helps to solidify your organization for the future.

 About the author: Jessica Cooper, Client Account Manager, Charityproud